Local News Briefs Friday 5/2/14

 up a number of trails throughout the County.
 He says the County wants to be a

 hub when it comes to bicycle activities whether it’s simply the pleasure of

 taking an extended bike ride or hosting bike racing activities.
 He says the

 trails can also be used for biking.
-Buechel says it’s another attraction the Fond du Lac Convention and
+Buechel says it’s another attraction the

 Visitors Bureau can promote and is another quality of life benefit that can